×

 6. Drinking coffee

-It is proven through recent research that people who drink a lot of coffee are less likely to develop gout.
-Women who consume 1 to 3 cups of coffee per day have a 22% reduction in their risk of gout compared to those who drank no coffee.
-Women who drank more than 4 cups of coffee had a 57% reduction in their risk of developing gout.
+It is proven through recent research that people who have a lot of coffee are less likely to develop gout.
+Women who have 1 to 3 cups of coffee daily have a 22% reduction in their risk of gout compared to those who drink no coffee.
+Women who consume more than 4 cups of coffee had a 57% reduction in their risk of developing gout.

 8. Eating cherries

-Preliminary research reveals eating cherries may lessen the likelihood of gout attacks, particularly in persons with a history of the condition.
-A 2012 research of 633 persons with gout indicated that eating cherries for two days reduced the incidence of a gout attack by 35% compared to not eating cherries.
-Even after researchers accounted for risk factors such as age, gender, alcohol intake, and usage of diuretics or anti-gout medicine, the effect remained.
-The combination of allopurinol, an anti-gout medicine, and cherries reduced the chance of another attack by 75% in patients who already took the treatment.
+Preliminary research reveals that eating cherries may lessen the likelihood of gout attacks, particularly in persons with a history of the condition.
+A 2012 study of 633 persons with gout indicated that eating cherries for two days reduced the incidence of a gout attack by 35% compared to not eating cherries.
+Even after researchers accounted for potential risk factors such as age, gender, alcohol intake, and usage of diuretics or anti-gout medicine, the effect remained.
+The combination of allopurinol, an anti-gout medicine, and cherries reduced the chance of another attack by 75% in patients who had already taken the treatment.

 Diet, exercise, and other healthy lifestyle modifications can help with gout and other uric acid-related disorders.
 They cannot, however, always replace critical medical therapy.
 Take all drugs exactly as advised by your doctor.
 A proper diet, exercise, and medication regimen can help keep symptoms at bay.